-Residential units are limited on the first floor along Orange Avenue for all Subareas.
-Limited residential use of the first or ground floor of such buildings may be permitted when limited to the functions of entrance lobby/elevator/stair access, leasing or management office or residential amenity spaces such as health/fitness, meeting/activity room or storage.
-However, in no case shall more than 15 percent of the first or ground floor be devoted to (not counting the area of parking garages) these ancillary residential uses.
+Residential units are not allowed on the first story frontage along Orange Avenue for all Subareas.
+Limited residential use of the first story of such buildings may be permitted when limited to the functions of entrance lobby/elevator/stair access, leasing or management office or residential amenity spaces such as health/fitness, meeting/activity room or storage.